A Transportation Modeling Specialist examines masses of acquired information (big data) to solve complex transportation issues.

 - Develop and maintain strong client relationships

 - Use critical thinking and problem-solving skills to proactively and reactively solve transportation and supply chain issues including recommend system improvements based on modeling

 - Apply strong written and oral communication skills in presentation of work activities to internal project teams and external client and stakeholder groups

 - Mentor junior staff development, including educating them on the use of transportation modeling software

 What Is the Job Demand for Transportation Modeling Specialist?

-Demand for all Operations Research Analysts is expected to grow in excess of 30% in the years between 2014 and 2024.
-This is five times that of the normal employment statistics presently in the US.
-The reason this is so high is that more organizations (public and private sector) now rely on Big Data.
-Most of this demand is expected to come from finance, so those wishing to enter Transportation Modeling Specialist roles may find more options, but not to this extent.
+Demand for transportation modeling specialists is expected to increase at a rate of 7% between 2020 and 2030.
+Growth in this field it tied to more organizations (public and private sector) now relying on big data.* Most of this demand is expected to come from finance, so those wishing to enter Transportation Modeling Specialist roles may find more options, but not to this extent.
 Big data is useful to everyone in the planning process and as technology such as GIS becomes more widespread and cheaper, potential employees will see more work opportunities.

 What Are the Education Requirements to Become a Transportation Modeling Specialist?